-Eye numbness or corneal anesthesia, also known as neurotrophic keratopathy, is a condition where the nerves in the cornea are absent or damaged, which can eventually lead to blindness.
-Corneal neurotization is a surgery offered by the pediatric specialists at Riley Children’s Health that can replace these nerves and protect the eye from future damage and permanent blindness.
+Eye numbness or corneal anesthesia is also known as neurotrophic keratopathy.
+This condition describes when the nerves in the eye’s cornea are absent or damaged, which can eventually lead to blindness.
+Riley Children’s Health is among a small number of centers worldwide with extensive experience performing corneal neurotization in children.

 What is Neurotrophic Keratopathy?